Home-security cameras have become a fruitful resource for law enforcement — and a fatal risk

 Several officers said looking for Ring doorbells and other popular home-security cameras has become a routine part of canvassing a neighborhood after a crime: If they see one, they’ll ask the owner to cue up what the camera saw.
 For crimes like package thefts and car burglaries that traditionally left officers with little evidence, the videos can offer a helpful lead or even identify the suspect outright.

 But many departments are also using the system for their most serious crimes.
-Investigators stopped by houses with doorbell cameras while searching for clues to who had planted two pipe bombs near the U.S. Capitol in the hours before it was Jan.
+Investigators stopped by houses with doorbell cameras while searching for clues to who had planted two pipe bombs near the U.S. Capitol in the hours before it was stormed Jan.
 6 by an angry mob.
 The FBI, which said its agents were “using every tool in our toolbox,” later shared photos and videos of the suspect captured by a nearby homeowner’s security camera purchased from Arlo, whose Internet-connected cameras start at under $200.

 The gun battle last month in Sunrise, Fla., however, revealed how home-security cameras could be used to give violent criminals the upper hand.
 Two FBI agents were killed and three others were wounded while attempting to serve a search warrant of a man facing investigation in a case involving crimes against children.